Can Debt Collectors Text You?

-Find out What's Acceptable Under the FDCPA
+Find Out What's Acceptable Under FDCPA

-The Debt Collection Law Doesn't Address Text Messaging
+The Debt Collection Law

 Debt collectors have argued that listing a cell phone number on your credit card or loan application is essentially giving consent to be contacted at that number for issues involving your account – an argument that’s been accepted in courts, at least from companies sending telemarketing messages.

-Recent Litigation Involving Collection Text Messages
+Litigation Involving Collection Text Messages

 In this particular lawsuit, the company was fined for failing to identify themselves as debt collectors rather than for the text messages themselves.
-That the FTC did not directly address text messaging as a form of communication could indicate that it's an acceptable method for contacting debtors as long as all the other FDCPA rules are followed.
+The FTC did not directly address text messaging as a form of communication, which may indicate that it's an acceptable method for contacting debtors as long as FDCPA rules are followed.

 - They cannot repeatedly call you (or, in this case, send repeated text messages) to annoy or harass you.